Fantasy NASCAR Similar Track Guide

 Michigan, Charlotte and Texas

-Las Vegas is an intermediate track where historically tire-wear hasn’t proven to be a huge issue.
-Track position is very important here.
+Las Vegas is an intermediate track where historically tire-wear hasn’t proven to be a huge issue but its increasing.

 Martinsville